Chicken Soup, Bone Broths & Veggie Broths A’la Desiree:) haha

 3 chopped organic carrots (½ inch thick)

-1 bag frozen mixed veggies (Meijer organic or other)
+1 bag frozen mixed veggies (Meijer organic or other brand)

 Himalayan pink salt, Redmond's Real Salt are great

-Combine 2 quart purified water, 1 large chopped onion, 3 stalks chopped celery, chopped garlic, 3 chopped carrots and simmer on low 12 hours. (overnight is fine) Lightly salt - just a sprinkle to start.
+Combine 2 quart purified water, 1 large chopped onion, 3 stalks chopped celery, chopped garlic, 1 tbsp crushed rosemary, 3 chopped carrots and simmer on low for 4 hours.
+May be cooked on low in a crock pot all day long.
+Lightly salt - just a sprinkle to start.

-Then I like to add the frozen veggies (½-whole bag) just an hour or two before canning or serving the soup.
+About a half hour to an hour before serving, I like to add the frozen veggies (½-whole bag) just an hour or two before canning or serving the soup.
 I don’t like them to be too over-cooked because they lose their color.
+Of course if you want to chop up fresh broccoli, do that!

 I like to salt the soup to taste at this time.
 Just a little at a time will make it yummy without being too salty.